wkoertgen/train.oracle12.migration/FAQ.md

 - study the **different installation scripts** of Oracle SW and creating databases
 - **experiment on** the scripts and find your way of doing things
 - train the different methods of **Upgrading**.

 Additionally you may explore and take exercises on whatever you want, eg. compare the different **Optimizers**, which is crucial for Migrations.

 Or you may  explore the exciting **In-Memory Database** und compare the result with both Optimizers.

-There are many **more benefits** using Vagrant, but this would take too long to put down here.
+There are many **more benefits** using Vagrant, but it would take too long to put down here.

 ## 2. How long does the setup of this VirtualBox take ?
-When you have Vagrant and a compatible Guest Addition - see the **README** - the setup is started by the command **vagrant up** and will finish in 40 - 45 minutes, provided that you have a modern machine with 2 CPUs and enough memory.
+When you have the prerequistes installed - see the **README** - the setup is started by the command **vagrant up** and will finish in 40 - 45 minutes, provided that you have a modern machine with 2 CPUs and enough memory.

 Once the setup is done, the next `vagrant up` takes less than a minute.
 You may even work offline.
-Stop the engine by `vagrant halt`.
+Stop the engine by `vagrant halt` or `vagrant suspend`.
 By the way, there is a complete help system: `vagrant -h`

-## 3. Can there be problems with the setup ?
+## 3a.
+Can there be problems with the setup ?
-The only problem I have experienced were the missing zip-files in the expected place - see the **README**.
+The only problem I have experienced were the missing zip-files in the expected places - see the **README**.
 You can download these files from the indicated links.

 You should have / create a free Oracle account to get a **Developer License**.
 Please read the text of the license.

+## 3b.
+Can I install Oracle11g 11.2.0.4 ?
+Yes, but you have to create an appropiate response file.
+As holder of an MOS account you are familiar with creating and modifying response files.
+Eventually you should check on additional parameters for the silent mode of the Oracle-Installer executing `./runIstaller oui -help`.
+It is one thing to install manually using a GUI, but to automate the installation is quite another cup of tea.
+You should read the following paragraph.

 ## 4a.
 How can I control the setup process?
 In the `Vagrantfile` there is a line